-The chart above shows General Motors’ quarterly total assets over a 5-year period from 2015 to 2020.
+The chart above shows General Motors’ quarterly total assets over a 6-year period from fiscal 2015 to 2021.

 However, GM’s total assets took a beating in 2017, dropping from its high of $240 billion in 2Q 2017 to $212 billion by the end of the year.
 The decline in assets was primarily due to the sale of its European subsidiary to PSE group during 2017.
 GM has completed the sale of its GME subsidiary in 4Q 2017.

-As the chart shows, the trend of GM’s long-term assets looks almost identical to the trend of total assets which was seen in prior discussion.
+In terms of long-term assets, GM’s figures look almost identical to the trend of total assets which we saw in prior discussions.

-Based on the trend of GM’s long-term assets, we can safely conclude that most of the growth of total assets was largely due to the growth of long-term assets as seen from the identical trend of both charts.
+As GM’s long-term assets have grown considerably over the years, we can safely conclude that the growth of the firm’s total assets has been largely driven by the growth of long-term assets as reflected in the identical trend of both charts.

-The chart above shows GM’s current assets over the same period from 2015 to 2020 on a quarterly basis.
+The chart above shows GM’s current assets over the same period from fiscal 2015 to 2021.

-The dramatic rise in the company’s current assets in 1Q 2020 may have been due to the COVID-19 outbreak which started in 2020 and has caused GM to stock up its working capital, in this case current assets.
+The dramatic rise in the company’s current assets in 1Q 2020 may have been driven by the COVID-19 outbreak as the company was shoring up its working capital in the same period.

 Some of GM’s most valuable assets can be found within the long-term assets portion in the balance sheets.
 One of which is the property which is mostly made up of tangible assets such as factories, land, offices, equipment, etc.

 GM’s properties are some of the company’s most important assets and these asset classes help the company to derive long-term economic benefits such as revenue for the company in the long run.
-Without which, GM would immediately cease operating as these are the assets where the company uses to manufacture cars, trucks and SUVs.
+Without this, GM would immediately cease operating as these are the assets where the company uses to manufacture and distribute the company’s products such as its cars, trucks and SUVs.

-As seen from the chart, GM’s property was seen rising significantly sine 2015 and reached record high at roughly $37 billion in 1Q 2017.
+As seen from the chart, GM’s property has been rising significantly since fiscal 2015, reaching $40 billion as of 3Q 2021.
 The property asset declined slightly throughout 2017 which was mainly due to the sale of GM Europe subsidiary in the same year.
-However, GM’s property increased steadily since 2017 and reached $38 billion as of 1Q 2020.
+However, GM’s property continued to rise steadily after fiscal 2017 and topped its record high of $40 billion as of 3Q 2021.

-The equipment on operating leases asset is one of GM’s cash producing assets.
-As the name implies, these are hard or fixed assets that GM leases to 3rd parties for leasing revenue and they are primarily made up of vehicles leases to retail customers of GM Financial.
+The equipment on operating leases asset is one of GM’s cash-producing or income-producing assets.
+As the name implies, equipment on operating leases are hard or fixed assets that GM leases to 3rd parties for leasing revenue and they are primarily made up of vehicles leases to retail customers of GM Financial.